ayanaar/course-project-Super-Jumbo-AAAA-Batteries/README.md

 gyst is an inventory organization application designed and implemented by Ayanaa Rahman, Aamishi Avarsekar, Alissa Lozkhin, Jennifer Cao, Ali Keya, and Samuel Shin.

-Details can be found in the design document under the phase 2 folder within the specification.
-Refer to the scenario walkthrough in the design document for a brief overview of some of the features in our application.
+Details can be found in the design document under the phase 2 folder.
+Refer to the scenario walkthrough and specification in the design document for a brief overview of some of the features in our application.